 The Etruscans and the Trojan War

 The Etruscan language (The Etruscan culture appeared in Italy ~1,000 B.C.) can be treated as a viable language dating c.
 1,200 B.C., probably based in Anatolia, when major climatic changes forced Indo-Europeans on the march.
 Some left Anatolia "because of a long drought," and about the same time in the Rig Veda we see the Aryans singing hymns to their gods, including the now dry Sarasvati river, having to do with the god Indra killing the dragon that holds back the rain and waters of the Sarasvati.
 The Sarasvati is an old river that, according to the Rig Veda, descended from the Himalyas to the sea.
 The Sarasvati river ran parallel to the Indus river and included ancient ruins now known as the Harappa Civilization.
 The rites of the Sarasvati among the Hindus, of inviting the gods to a banquet, to appease the gods so they will be favorable, is essentially the same rite we see among the Sumerians, Egyptians, the Greeks, Etruscans and others.
-Of these ancients and others the Thracians are of interest because in the Illiad they were well-known for their horses (as were the Etruscans and Trojans), were allies of the Trojans no doubt spoke a language familiar to the Greeks and the Trojans and built tombs similar to the Etruscans.
+Of these ancients and others the Thracians are of interest because in the Illiad they were well-known for their horses (as were the Etruscans and Trojans), were allies of the Trojans — no doubt spoke a language familiar to the Greeks and the Trojans — and built tombs similar to the Etruscans.
 In the Illiad Achillês sold one of King Priam's sons to the Thracians.
 Much of the Etruscan mythology refers back to the Trojan War.

 Thracian mural from the Kazanluk Tomb.
-Thracians were important players in the Trojan War era.
+Thracians were important players in the Trojan War era. |

 The Etruscans show a rich heritage in their artifacts and tombs having to do with the Trojan war.
 The date of that war is believed to be about 1,180 B.C, the same time the Hittite empire met its demise and it may be the same time when the Ayans of the Rig Veda marched into the Indus Valley and Sarasvati river basin, although Hindu scholars tend to subscribe to a date ~ 1,500 B.C. or earlier.
 We can say that the warriors of the Rig Veda were equipped with iron and spoke of iron fortresses.
 While the word for iron may have included "bronze" it is clear from the Illiad that the time of its war is an Iron Age period, when it speaks of iron weapons and particularly the lump of iron that was thrown in the games around the tomb of Patroclüs.
 In the Illiad, Book XXIII, "The Funeral of Patroclüs," we are told that "..Achilles brought out a lump of roughcast iron which that mighty man Eëtion used to hurl.
 When he killed Eëtion, he brought it away with ther est of the spoils.
 He rose now and said: 'Rise, you who wish to contend for this prize.
 Any man will have enough here to use for five revolving years, even if his fat fields are far away.
 No shepherd or plowman will need to visit the city for iron, there will be plenty at home.'"

-panthers, lions and bears suddenly appeared on deck.
+The Etruscans are a key to understanding the history that has been passed down to us.
+They had (no doubt long-standing) trade relationships with Phoenicia and Egypt, as well as Western European Celts and Iberians.
+They became a center in mining and trading iron and may very well have aquired iron smelting technology from Anatolia.
+They also were known for their workmanship in gold, the raw material of which they may have gotten from Iberian, Thracian, Anatolian, British and Egyptian resources.
+They were sea-traders and in the story of Dionysus, whose homeland was believed to be Thrace or Phrygia, the Etruscans are remembered as pirates.
+Apparently a Tyrrhenian ship kidnapped Dionysus and his "nurses" from the island of Icaria.
+The sailors began to fight over the youth, since he was quite handsome, and the captain of the ship, Acoetes, did as much as he could to protect the young man.
+Suddenly in spite of a stiff breeze in its sails, the ship stood still and then ivy and grapevines began to entangle everyone on the ship; then wild beasts — panthers, lions and bears — suddenly appeared on deck.
 Some say that the captain was eaten by a lion.
 In any event the terrified sailors jumped off the ship and turned into dolphins.
 As for the dolphins, having once been humans, from thereafter friendly to human beings.
 Dionysus placed one of them among the stars to commemorate his triumph and, no doubt, as a warning to pirates.
 Dionysus' travels carried him to many parts of the world, including India and Egypt.
 Among his many adventures he is said to have routed the Amazons before Heracles made his famous expedition to their country.
 Dionysus got involved in the war between the gods and the Giants.
 Led by his braying asses, satyrs, seleni and Hephaestus, Dionysus rushed upon the Giants, but was turned back by the monster Typhon, and flew to Egypt.
 He and the other gods took refuge there disguising themselves as various animals.
 Dionysus took the form of a goat.
 While he and his army or followers were in Egypt they were lost and without water in the desert.
 Someone spied a stray ram and followed it.
 It vanished but on the spot where it was they spied a spring.
 To commemorate this event, Dionysus established a shrine of the ram-headed god Ammon and also placed the ram in the stars as the constellation aries.
 Dionysus and his followers returned to Olympus after Zeus had thrown the island of Sicily on top of the monster Typhon, who had been chasing them.Our job is to reconcile what we can see in Etruscan artifacts and murals with the Etruscan writings, together with the mythology about which we know they would have written.
 In this process the Battle of the Amazons script above, which uses words common to other scripts, is an important confirmation of the translations of other Etruscan scripts.
 For instance, the Etruscan word for king, RVI (written as OVI), roi, is the same as in French.
 As will be evidenced from Indo-European Tables 1 & 2 the Etruscan language is very close to Latin but has Italian, French and Galic shadows.
 Of interest with regard to more current data added to this study is the fact that the Table of Declensions reflects declensions that are familiar to Greek declensions.

 When one is involved with an archeological study, one must observe and record the data without manipulation and let the results speak for themselves.
 This is the spirit in which this study was founded and offered.
 The original results of this study on the Etruscan language were recorded in Table 1 below.
 Table 1 shows the Etruscan vocabulary in a spread-sheet, mapped with other Indo-European languages.
 I have color-coded the entries in Table 1 with red, green and blue, to show in graphic form the similarities between words and groups of words according to the three color codes.
 The table has Etruscan on the right-hand column and the columns to the left of it move, as it were, from west to east.
 "Red" marks the words which seem to be focused in the western Indo-European mix of languages, with Latin at its center.
 I call this group, "Latin-Etruscan."
 "Green" marks words that have affinity to the Germanic, Celtic, Baltic, and Slavic side of the spectrum, among which English is the focus for that group.
 "Blue" is used to mark words which tend to flow through the eastern side (Sanskrit) of the Indo-European family.
 What I am looking for through these color codes is a pattern, a few strands, like strands of DNA, that can point to language groups.
-We find that the strands transcend the commonplace characterization of the "satem" and "centum" group designation for the selected groups of Indo-European languag
+We find that the strands transcend the commonplace characterization of the "satem" and "centum" group designation for the selected groups of Indo-European languages.

 Studying the Etruscans and their Indo-European relations through Table 1.